 So the lesson is that if you plan to own several rental properties, you need to buy in several areas.
 But how can you do that?
 You can’t travel around all the time looking at potential homes, can’t be there to deal with any repairs or problems that might arise.

-The answer is to work with a turnkey rental property company like Roofstock.
-They can sell you a home that has already been rehabbed, already has a tenant in place, and help you find a trusted property manager to take care of the day to day.
+The answer is to work with a turnkey rental property company.
+They can sell you a home that has already been rehabbed, already has a tenant in place, and help you find a trusted property manager to take care of the day-to-day.

-You can learn a lot from Google Street View.
+You can also learn a lot from Google Street View.
 Are there lots of cars up on blocks, old toilets used as decorative planters, a whole street nearby dedicated to bail bondsmen and pawn shops?
 Street View will show you.

-You can also hire a local to go take a look at the place for you with We Go Look.
+You can even hire a local to go take a look at the place for you with We Go Look.
 It’s certainly not a bad idea to go see for yourself when you are in the final stages of choosing a home and you can write parts of the trip off as a business expense.

 The 1% Rule